Nik-RE-dev/OpenEnroth/issues/eksekk_2023.04.02.md

 **Minor minor**

-- [???
-Confirmed] Skill names during party creation are not centered
+- [New issue: OpenEnroth#631] Skill names during party creation are not centered
 - [New issue: OpenEnroth#625] all characters get club at the start, in vanilla it was like that only in mm6
 - [Vanilla bug, plus it is in LOD not executable] emerald island anvil is labelled "button"
 - [New issue: OpenEnroth#622] no sound when clicking "stats", "skills" etc. in character screen, and "save game" confirm
 - [???
 Confirmed] there is no icon for exe file :/
-- [???] when a character is dead (can't act) and you try to select him with keyboard nothing happens, in vanilla selection cycled among conscious characters
+- [???
+Need check with vanilla] when a character is dead (can't act) and you try to select him with keyboard nothing happens, in vanilla selection cycled among conscious characters
 - [Issue already exist: OpenEnroth#581] when healing in house by pressing 1, then heal, then 2 and heal etc. as fast as possible, "gold paid" sound is not always played, same happens with gold piles in chests
-- [???]
-I vaguely recall (may be wrong) that emerald island healer wanted 10 gold even for curing death (now it's 50)
+- [???
+Need check with vanilla] I vaguely recall (may be wrong) that emerald island healer wanted 10 gold even for curing death (now it's 50)
 - [New issue: OpenEnroth#623] "stat increased" sound in addition to gold sound is played when learning skill in shops (in vanilla only gold sound played)
 - [Not confirmed, vanilla have just peasant there] on emerald island, there is no hireable npc on boat (in vanilla there is one)